myparcelnl/woocommerce/readme.txt

 = 4.0.6 (2020-10-14) =
 * Fix: Free_shipping linked to package then you should also see the delivery options
 * Fix: If you have a shipping method with flatrate: 181 and the method gives flatrate: 18 then you should not see the delivery options
-* Fix: Error CRITICAL Uncaught TypeError: Return value of WCMP_Export::getShippingMethod()
+* Fix: Error CRITICAL Uncaught TypeError: Return value of WCMPBE_Export::getShippingMethod()

 = 4.0.5 (2020-10-05) =
 * Fix: Disable order status delivered